 \subsection{Results of simulations}

-In this case, we consider only the contribution of the polytropic gas, i.e., $g = 0$.
-The configuration at the left is defined with fixed parameters, specifically with a normalized central wave function amplitude of $\psi_{c,1} = 1$.
-The initial velocity and position values are the same as before.
-On the other hand, the right-hand FBS in Fig. \ref{fig:binary_merger_illustration} is initialized with scaled factor $\lambda = \sqrt{1.5}$, two values of the initial impact parameter $y_2=5,10$, and five values of the initial velocity $v_{x_{1}}=0$.05, 0.1, 0.15, 0.2, 0.25, which is a set of ten simulations.
-We practice this exploration for three values of the mass ratios between the gas and BEC of $MR = 0.1$, $1.0$ and $10.0$ which samples different dominance scenarios.
+We remind that in this case, we consider only the contribution of the polytropic gas, for which we switch off self-interaction, $g =0$.
+Using again Fig. \ref{fig:binary_merger_illustration} to explain initial data, the configuration on the left is defined with fixed parameters, specifically with a normalized central wave function amplitude of $\psi_{c,1} = 1$.
+The initial velocity and position of the initial configurations are the same as for Newtonian Boson Stars.
+The right-hand FBS in Fig. \ref{fig:binary_merger_illustration} is initialized with scale factor $\lambda = \sqrt{1.5}$, two values of the initial impact parameter $y_2=5,10$, and five values of the initial velocity $v_{x,1}=$0.05, 0.1, 0.15, 0.2, 0.25, which is a set of ten simulations.
+We explore three values of the mass ratios between the gas and BEC $MR = 0.1$, $1.0$ and $10.0$ which samples different dominance scenarios.
 Initial positions and velocity are chosen to ensure that the center of mass of the system remains near the origin.

-\textit{Core Formation.} Figure~\ref{fig:evolutionFBS} shows snapshots of the density evolution on the \(z = 0\) plane at different times (\(t = 0, 25, 50, 112\)) for the three values of the mass ratio \(MR = 0.1, 1.0\) and \(10.0\) with the scale factor $\lambda = \sqrt{1.5}$, impact parameter $y_1 = 5$ and $v_{x_1} = 0.2$.
+\textit{Core Formation.} Figure~\ref{fig:evolutionFBS} shows snapshots of the density evolution on the \(z = 0\) plane at different times \(t = 0, 25, 50, 112\), for the three values of the mass ratio \(MR = 0.1, 1.0\) and \(10.0\) with the scale factor $\lambda = \sqrt{1.5}$, impact parameter $y_1 = 5$ and $v_{x_1} = 0.2$.

-The color map represents the polytropic gas density, while the isocontours denote the bosonic cloud density, where thicker lines indicate higher density values.
-In all cases, the initial scalar factor for the FBS is set to \(\lambda = \sqrt{1.5}\), and the same initial impact parameter and velocity (\(y_1 = 5\), \(v_{x_1} = 0.2\)) are used for the three values of $MR$.
+The color map represents the polytropic gas density, the isocontours denote the bosonic cloud density, where thicker lines indicate higher density values.
+In all cases, the initial scale factor for the FBS is set to \(\lambda = \sqrt{1.5}\), and the same initial impact parameter and velocity (\(y_1 = 5\), \(v_{x_1} = 0.2\)) are used for the three values of $MR$.